OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal/Configuration.md

 #### General system settings: {: #general}

-Here you can read out your user name and your OpenOlat role.
+Here you can read out your username and your OpenOlat role.
 You can also select your individual system language.
 OpenOlat has been translated into numerous languages.
 Changing the language will only become active after the next login.